gabrielsanttana/react-typescript-redux-boilerplate/README.md

 $ npm install
 $ npm start

-# Then you're ready to go and add new reducers, actions, and sagas to your project!
+# Then, you're ready to go and start adding new reducers, actions, and sagas to your project!
 ```

 ## 💁🏽 Contribute